johannesboyne/gohackassembler/README.md

 ####Purpose and Code-Structure

 The code is written functional at most but sometimes with a combination of OO principles.
-This provides two major opportunities: avoiding states on the one hand but relying on some on the other.
+This provides two major opportunities: avoiding states on the one hand but relying on some on the other usefull OO concepts.

+#####Design

+The program loads a file as string and removes commets.
+Next it scans the file using golangs `bufio.NewScanner` this provides an easy way of stepping through the string line by line.
+This process has to be done twice:

+ 1. build symbol table (as proposed in *Chapter 6 - Nand2Tetris*)
+ 2. build binary translation

 ###Usage